Updated Freedom Insulated

 Comfort & Fit

-The fit of The North Face LRBC may be the hardest part of your experience.
+The fit of The North Face LRBC isn't the most forgiving.
 While the LR stands for "low rise", we found the waist to be plenty high enough to keep most snow out and still be very comfortable around our midsections.
 The LR hits somewhere between mom jeans and teenage jeans.
 It doesn't offer a high back, most ski pants do, and deep powder will still find its way down the pants when you take a tumble.

 The BC stands for "boot-cut," but flared would be a better description.
 The LRBC has the largest opening of any pants we tested, which makes it fit over any boot well, but makes a loud style statement at the same time.
 Multiple reviewers found the sizing to run large; however, if you size too far down, you won't be able to fit any underlayers, decreasing the warmth.
 The pant has a tighter waist with baggy knees, creating a relaxed look.
 It would be best to size appropriately and utilize the velcro waist pulls to snug down the fit.